DanielBakradze/dzmisgul/georgian_learning_app_shapeup.md

 ## 6. No-Gos (Out of Scope for this 3-hour iteration)

-To stay within the 3-hour appetite, the following are explicitly out of scope:
+To stay within the 3-hour appetite and maintain a **mobile-only focus**, the following are explicitly out of scope:

 *   User accounts or login systems.
 *   Persistent data storage (localStorage could be added later).
 *   Dynamic loading of new word lists (words are hardcoded in `words.ts`).
-*   Complex animations beyond basic Tailwind transitions.
+*   Complex animations beyond basic Tailwind transitions suitable for mobile.
 *   Spaced repetition algorithms or adaptive learning.
 *   Backend API integration.
 *   Support for multiple languages in the UI.
 *   Advanced error boundaries or comprehensive error handling.
-*   Responsive mobile optimization beyond basic Tailwind classes.
+*   **Support for tablet or desktop screen resolutions.** The application is designed and optimized exclusively for mobile screens.
 *   Audio pronunciation features.

 ## 7. Deliverables

-Within the 3-hour appetite, the junior developer should aim to produce:
+Within the 3-hour appetite, the junior developer should aim to produce a **mobile-optimized web application** with:

-1.  **Updated `src/App.tsx`**: Main component with view routing logic.
+1.  **Updated `src/App.tsx`**: Main component with view routing logic, styled for mobile.
 2.  **`src/data/words.ts`**: Georgian words data with TypeScript types.
 3.  **`src/types/app.ts`**: TypeScript type definitions for the app.
-4.  **`src/components/HomeView.tsx`**: Welcome screen component.
+4.  **`src/components/HomeView.tsx`**: Welcome screen component, mobile-optimized.
-5.  **`src/components/LearnView.tsx`**: Word learning display component.
+5.  **`src/components/LearnView.tsx`**: Word learning display component, mobile-optimized.
-6.  **`src/components/QuizView.tsx`**: Interactive quiz component.
+6.  **`src/components/QuizView.tsx`**: Interactive quiz component, mobile-optimized.
-7.  **`src/components/ResultsView.tsx`**: Final score display component.
+7.  **`src/components/ResultsView.tsx`**: Final score display component, mobile-optimized.

 **Technical Foundation Already Complete:**
 - ✅ React + TypeScript + Vite setup
 - ✅ shadcn/ui component library installed and configured
-- ✅ Tailwind CSS styling system
+- ✅ Tailwind CSS styling system (to be used for mobile-specific styling)
 - ✅ Development environment ready

-This plan leverages the modern component library foundation while maintaining the simple core learning loop of **learn → quiz → results**.
-The focus remains on delivering the MVP functionality within the 3-hour constraint, but with a more polished and maintainable codebase.
+This plan leverages the modern component library foundation while maintaining the simple core learning loop of **learn → quiz → results**, specifically tailored for an excellent **mobile user experience**.
+The focus remains on delivering the MVP functionality within the 3-hour constraint, with a polished and maintainable codebase for a mobile-only application.